samestep/lu-turabian/README.md

   ([#5][i5])

 I make use of the lovely [`turabian-formatting` package][package] by Omar Abdool.
-To compile the template, clone the repository, open a terminal in it, and run this command:
+To compile the template you just need to clone the repository, open a terminal in it, and run this command:
 ```sh
 latexmk -pdf
 ```